 - the Poverty Alliance.

-We also benefit from close collaboration with Public Health England (PHE), Public Health Wales (PHW) and NHS Health Scotland (HS).
+We also benefit from close collaboration with Public Health England (PHE), Public Health Wales (PHW) and Public Health Scotland (PHS).
 These links provide the SPECTRUM consortium with both input and direct routes to impact in policy and practice.

 The public will be involved through engagement panels, citizen’s juries and qualitative research.
 “This includes continuing two public engagement panels originally set up via our previous Consortium, the UK Centre for Tobacco and Alcohol Studies (click here for more information on these panels) and a third new one that we will establish in London with mental health service users.”

 All of these important partnerships ensure that research findings will benefit from an accelerated pathway to inform new policies and practices and will provide valuable data to assess the extent and effectiveness of approaches to addressing non-communicable diseases in the UK and beyond.